Money For Books: 6 Smart Ways Bookworms Can Pocket Extra Cash

 However, one of our contributors, Steve Gillman, took the leap.
 He wrote a book about ultralight backpacking.
 It only took him a few days (holy cow), and he had it published on Amazon’s Kindle Direct Publishing platform.

-Over time, Gillman’s banked about $2,000 from the ebook in a very passive manner with no promotion.
-He outlined how to get started with self-publishing for Kindle.
+Over time, Gillman’s banked up to $350 a month from the ebook in a very passive manner with no promotion.
+He outlined how to get started self-publishing on Kindle.

 Bonus: Reading list dried up?
-Dive into our favorite personal finance books.
+Dive into our favorite books about investing.

 More Earning Options For Bookworms >> Guide to Making Money From Home